oddbird/oddleventy/writing.md

 - Tags are Title Case: `User Experience`
 - Tags with multiple words should have spaces instead of dashes unless the phrase is hyphenated (e.g. `Server-Side Rendering`).
-- We have 5 Post Types which use the same tag structure but we have promoted on the Posts by Tag (high placement and icon in heading) and Posts by Date (icon displayed) pages.
+- We have several Post Types which use the same tag structure but we have promoted on the Posts by Tag (high placement and icon in heading) and Posts by Date (icon displayed) pages.
 These include:
   - Article
   - Case Study
   - Link
   - Podcast
   - Video
+  - Winging It

 *Case Study* posts include tags for their industry, for example `Technology Sector`